Contributing to super after 65

 • The concessional contributions cap includes employer-paid contributions, contributions made under a salary sacrifice arrangement, and any personal after-tax contributions that you have claimed a deduction on.

-• The non-concessional contributions cap is $120,000 (or $360,000 under the bring forward rule) for the 2024/25 financial year.
+• The non-concessional contributions cap is $120,000 (or up to $360,000 under the bring forward rule) for the 2025/26 financial year.
 You won’t need to meet the work test to be able to make non-concessional contributions.
 However, if you are aged 67-74 and wish to claim a tax deduction on a contribution, you will need to meet a work test^.
-Refer to ato.gov.au for eligibility criteria.
+Refer to ato.gov.au for eligibility criteria

 • Once you turn 75, spouse contributions can’t be made.
 Spouse contributions will count towards the recipient spouse's non-concessional contributions cap.